 Camper Property: Each edah (age group) has a dedicated storage area for campers' backpacks and a dedicated refrigerator for campers' lunches.
 Please label all items you send to camp!

 Footwear: Campers should wear comfortable, supportive, shoes that allow them to participate in a variety of activities.
 We do require sneakers and socks for sports and nature hikes.

 Sunscreen: Campers are asked to arrive at camp with sunscreen already applied.
 They will also have opportunities during the camp day to re-apply sunscreen.
 Staff members are available to assist younger campers with sunscreen.

-*In keeping with a wholesome, safe environment, we encourage all campers to wear well-fitted, appropriate clothes, shoes and swim wear.
+*In keeping with a safe environment, we encourage all campers to wear well-fitted, appropriate clothes, shoes and swim wear.
 Camp is a very active environment.
 No cutoffs shorts are allowed in the pool.
 Swimsuits should be secure, and, if shirts are worn during swimming, they should be dry fit.*

 Extra clothes: Campers are expected to be fully toilet-trained before being enrolled at camp.
 Gan campers who are prone to occasional accidents should bring an extra set of clothes to camp and a 'wet bag' to carry wet or soiled clothing home each day.

 LUNCH & SNACK:

 Parents should provide both lunch and a morning snack for each camper.
 Our partnership with a local farm stand allows us to provide fresh fruit, vegetables, or other healthy snacks to campers in the afternoon.

 Food prepared at home must be meat-free, and packaged foods must have a hechsher (kosher certification).
 Campers are not allowed to share food.
 Each group has a dedicated refrigerator in which to store lunch and snacks.